 - 6. East Elevation along Columbia sidewalk: Continued discussions on how to activate this façade for pedestrians and passersby.
 Per previous discussions a lower zone has been established that blends the building wall with landscape features to help break down the scale of the façade at the pedestrian level.
 The lower portion now incorporates Chapel Hill stone (continues the theme of the stone walls utilized in the small park space) and the upper portion to serve as a "canvas" for art.
 The current images depict a large singular wall surface: The upper wall should be further broken down and articulated in a manner that integrates the eventual art piece(s).
 Options for the art are under discussion, including a potential "kinetic" theme.
-The artwork should wrap around the NE corner to extend over the wall surface above the parking garage exit, as that corner of the building is a critical design element, and is highly visible as one approaches from the north by foot or car. - 7.
+The artwork should wrap around the NE corner to extend over the wall surface above the parking garage exit, as that corner of the building is a critical design element, and is highly visible as one approaches from the north by foot or car.
+These elements have been incorporated in concept.
+The architectural elements in this space will be further developed as the art is selected to ensure that the art and architecture complement each other.
+It is expected that discussions with the Urban Designer will continue through the ZCP and design development process. - 7.
 This corner of the building could further be enhanced by a special architectural feature.
 Discussed adding a pergola structure to sit across the brick columns above the garage exit.
-Also discussed changing the brick columns on the corner of the building to stone, to add more visual interest. - 8.
-Trees are being considered along the east façade, they will need to be carefully integrated with the artwork so as not to block views. - 9.
-As an additional means to increase activation, suggested providing a small space at the SE corner of the garage that could be a place for an activity that would be noticeable and interesting to view driving or walking by along the Columbia frontage.
-For example, suggested a kind of "pop up" or maker space for artists, perhaps on a rotating basis.
-As in examples elsewhere, the artist/craftsperson may have regular hours working there where people can stop in and see what's going on and talk to the artist, while at other times, the work in the space is visually interesting on its own.
-This space could be expressed as a glass area on the SE corner of the building, including a portion of the east façade, with a door into the space from the courtyard side.
+Also discussed changing the brick columns on the corner of the building to stone, to add more visual interest.